MCP Apps vs A2UI: UI as a Resource vs UI as a Protocol

 With A2UI’s upcoming advanced theming engine in v0.9, the AI agent never decides what the UI visually looks like; the agent only dictates what information is semantically shown.
 The host application’s local renderer retains absolute, dictatorial control over the styling cascade.
 A “primary button” generated by an agent via A2UI will look algorithmically identical to every other primary button in your app, automatically inheriting your dark mode status and exact design tokens.

-4. Security and Trust Boundaries
+4. Security, Isolation, and Vulnerability Boundaries

-The Verdict: When to Use Which?
+The Verdict: When to Choose Which?